Andy Sonnanstine: Tampa Bay Devil Rays/Rays

 Sonnastine's 2011 book with Tucker Elliot Tampa Bay Rays IQ: The Ultimate Test of True Fandom, published by Black Mesa books contains ten chapters of Rays history and offers up 200 trivia questions.

 Chicago Cubs

 On December 26, 2011, Sonnanstine agreed on a one-year, non-guaranteed split contract with the Chicago Cubs.
-He declined to be optioned to Triple-A, and has been out of baseball ever since.
+He declined to be optioned to Triple-A, and became a free agent on March 24.